Navigation bar

 Inventor

-I designed, built, and sold two inventions: Toolmaster (a toolboard template to make it easy to organize your home bicycle shop) and my Langley Fifth Hand Tool (a tool for resetting the spring tension, and the springs, on sidepull brakes).
+I designed, built, and sold three inventions: Toolmaster (a toolboard template to make it easy to organize your home bicycle shop); my Langley Fifth Hand Tool (a tool for resetting the spring tension, and the springs, on sidepull brakes); and a conversion kit for making the cables aero on old-style Campagnolo brake levers.
 (And I’ve got a bunch of other ideas that I may get to someday; not all bicycle-related.)

 Consultant

-I have some legal experience as an expert witness in cases concerning bicycle mechanics.
+I have some experience as an expert witness in cases concerning bicycle mechanics.
 And I’ve counseled individuals and cycling companies such as Growth Cycle.
 One of my more interesting assignments was riding about forty miles on a path next to the California Aqueduct (a man-made channel that carries water from northern California to Los Angeles) to gauge whether or not it was safe to bike there.
+And assessing the cause of a speed wobble that hospitalized a rider.

 Athlete